The Girl I Left Behind: Examples of use in media

 The song has a march beat and has often been associated with British and American military bands, especially in the context of soldiers heading out to (or returning from) battle.
 The tune is easy to play on the fife, and is one of two songs often associated with the famous The Spirit of '76 painting, along with "Yankee Doodle".
-One example in popular culture that illustrates this cliché is at the end of the Bugs Bunny cartoon, A Wild Hare, in which the bunny marches into the sunset playing the tune on a fife (in reality, a carrot) and affecting a stiff leg as with the fifer in the painting.
-Bugs later plays it at the end of Bunker Hill Bunny, accompanied by Yosemite Sam.
+One example in popular culture that illustrates this cliché is at the end of the 1940 Bugs Bunny cartoon, A Wild Hare, in which the bunny marches into the sunset playing the tune on a fife (in reality, a carrot) and affecting a stiff leg as with the fifer in the painting.
+Bugs later plays it at the end of the 1950 cartoon Bunker Hill Bunny, accompanied by Yosemite Sam.

-The title of Chapter 30 of William Thackeray’s Vanity Fair (published in serial form in 1847-1848) is “‘The Girl I Left Behind Me’”.
+The title of Chapter 30 of William Thackeray's Vanity Fair (published in serial form in 1847–1848) is “‘The Girl I Left Behind Me’”.
 Within the chapter is a further reference to the song: “Jack or Donald marches away to glory with his knapsack on his shoulder, stepping out briskly to the tune of ‘The Girl I left behind me’."

 The title of Eastman Johnson's painting, made shortly after the American Civil War, was drawn from this ballad.

 In the 1980 movie The Long Riders, set several years after the American Civil War, Keith Carradine sings a variant of the song which Oscar Brand has recorded under the title "The Wayward Boy", beginning: "I walk the street with a tap to my feet.
 I heard a voice above me."